 The user may direct the EDA tool to use models from the interconnect model sets in an interconnect model group

-The BIRD was submitted to the IBIS Open Forum January 27, 2017.
+BIRD189 was submitted to the IBIS Open Forum January 27, 2017.

 BIRD189.1 was created to correct several minor editorial issues, to clarify Unused_port_termination rules and the meaning of Aggressor_Only, to remove a figure, and to update three other figures for clarity.